-Western defines Community Engaged Learning as students engage in a project, developed collaboratively with a community partner, that has mutually beneficial outcomes.
+Western defines Community Engaged Learning (CEL) as students engaging in a project that is developed collaboratively with a community partner, and that has mutually beneficial outcomes.
 For other forms of Experiential Learning refer to our website.

-The purpose of community engagement is to build partnerships wherein college and university knowledge and resources can be shared with those in the public and private sectors.
+The purpose of community engagement is to build partnerships whereby college and university knowledge and resources can be shared with the public and private sectors.
 These partnerships can contribute to (Carnegie Foundation for the Advancement of Teaching):

-- enrich scholarship, research, and creative activity; - enhancecurriculum, teaching and academiclearning; - prepare students to serve as educated and engaged citizens; - strengthen democratic values and civic responsibility; - addresscritical societal issues; and, - contribute to the public good.
+- enriching scholarship, research, and creative activity - enhancing curriculum, teaching, and academic learning - preparing students to serve as educated and engaged citizens - strengthening democratic values and civic responsibilities - addressing critical societal issues - contributing to the public good